Determining Frequency and Duration of School-based Occupational Therapy Service

 Information about your state’s guidelines for occupational therapy practitioners can be found:

-A recording about clinical reasoning and determine frequency and duration of school-based therapy is featured here:
+Here is a recording about clinical reasoning and determine frequency and duration of school-based therapy:

 In the webcast above, experts advise that school-based therapists should consider areas addressed by IDEA.